NaveenGurram/naveengurram.github.io/_posts/2024-04-09-kafka-read-dataflow-with-schema-registry.md

   - Apache Beam
   - Streaming
   - GCP
-  -
 ---
-# Reading from Kafka in Bean streaming job with confluent schema registry
+# Reading from Kafka in Beam streaming job with confluent schema registry

 We are using [Beam](https://beam.apache.org/) to do a streaming job of reading data from the topic and putting that in BigData tables for processing.